Tell us a little about yourself.

-Q: Can you tell my readers a little about your writing?
+Q: Can you tell our readers a little about your writing?
 What genres do you enjoy writing?

 Q: Do you write on a schedule or when the Muse decides?